 Enzymes are also important in the body because they convert active drugs into inactive compounds or other active compounds (this usually occurs in liver cells).
 For example, enzymes help to convert aspirin into salicylic acid by hydrolysis8, which results in the aspirin molecule being cleaved by the addition of a water molecule (see Module 4 about hydrolysis).
 Salicylic acid also has analgesic activity, but it is more toxic than aspirin.
 Luckily, it doesn’t stay around in the body very long because it undergoes a reaction with another enzyme that helps convert it into an inactive compound or a metabolite9, which is excreted into the urine.
 Other examples of drugs metabolized by enzymes to produce active metabolites include heroin and codeine.
-Both of these opiate compounds is metabolized by enzymes to morphine, which produces analgesia and euphoria.
+Both of these opioid compounds are metabolized by enzymes to morphine, which produces analgesia, euphoria, and sedation.
 However, in the case of codeine, there is only a small amount of morphine generated – enough for analgesia and a bit of sedation, but not enough to cause euphoria.
-Whenever morphine is produced, it is metabolized eventually by additional enzymes to inactive compounds for excretion.
+Whenever morphine is produced, it is then metabolized by additional enzymes to inactive compounds for excretion.

 1 a substance that affects the structure or function of a cell or organism.